How to Show

 Would you?

 However, this man didn't roll his eyes or groan, try to find another seat, or spend the whole time making unnecessary trips to the bathroom.
-Instead, this dude, let's call him Mr Jesus, offered to hold the baby while she got her kid buckled in and then, coloured with the said buckled toddler for the ENTIRE trip.
+Instead, this dude, let's call him "Mr Jesus," offered to hold the baby while she got her kid buckled in, and then he coloured with said toddler for the entire trip!

 Because of this man's generosity of his plane-time, it allowed HER the longer minutes to feed her infant while her toddler was conversing animatedly with Mr Jesus - who answered EVERY comment.
 See why I named him that? ;)